awsdocs/aws-transfer-user-guide/doc_source/custom-identity-provider-users.md

 # Working with custom identity providers<a name="custom-identity-provider-users"></a>

 To authenticate your users, you can use your existing identity provider with AWS Transfer Family\.
 You integrate your identity provider using an AWS Lambda function, which authenticates and authorizes your users for access to Amazon S3 or Amazon Elastic File System \(Amazon EFS\)\.
 For details, see [Using AWS Lambda to integrate your identity provider](#custom-lambda-idp)\.
+You can also access CloudWatch graphs for metrics such as number of files and bytes transferred in the AWS Transfer Family Management Console, giving you a single pane of glass to monitor file transfers using a centralized dashboard\.

 Alternatively, you can provide a RESTful interface with a single Amazon API Gateway method\.
 Transfer Family calls this method to connect to your identity provider, which authenticates and authorizes your users for access to Amazon S3 or Amazon EFS\.
 Use this option if you need a RESTful API to integrate your identity provider or if you want to use AWS WAF to leverage its capabilities for geo\-blocking or rate\-limiting requests\.
 For details, see [Using Amazon API Gateway to integrate your identity provider](#authentication-api-gateway)\.